 Can I get paid while student teaching?

 Unfortunately, no. Rhodes College is approved to recommend candidates for a "traditional practitioner's license."
 To earn this license, students must complete 15 weeks of supervised student teaching.
 There are alternative licenses (e.g., emergency permit) or pathways to licensure (e.g. job-embedded), but the Teacher Licensure Program at Rhodes College is not compatible with these alternative licenses or pathways to licensure.
 A local recruiter might suggest that Rhodes College can "sponsor" you under an emergency permit or as a job-embedded candidate, but our program cannot do this.
-You must complete 15 weeks of supervised student teaching before Rhodes College can recommend you to licensure.
+You must complete 15 weeks of supervised student teaching before Rhodes College can recommend you for licensure.

 Why doesn't Rhodes College have a job-embedded pathway to teacher licensure?